PatrickNinja/SolcTrans/README.md

-# SolcTrans: A Machine Translation Approach to Smart Contract Source Code
+# Machine Translation-based Fine-grained Comments Generation for Solidity Smart Contracts

 ## Data
 The *contract* folder contains the 3,000 smart contracts collected from Etherscan.
 The names of .sol files are contract addresses.